 Since 2006, we have accounted for share-based compensation in accordance with ASC 718 "Stock Compensation," or ASC 718, which requires a public company to recognize, as an expense, the fair value of share options and other share-based compensation to employees based on the requisite service period of the share-based awards.
 Our board of directors has the discretion to change terms of any previously issued share options and any such change may significantly increase the amount of our share-based compensation expenses for the period that the change takes effect as well as those for any future periods.
 In February 2009, our board of directors approved to reduce the exercise price of all outstanding unvested options that were granted by us in 2007 and 2008 under our 2007 Plan to the then fair market value of our ordinary shares underlying such options and, in December 2009, our board of directors approved to extend the expiration dates of all stock options granted in 2005 and 2006 to eight years after the respective original grant dates of these options.
-As a result of such changes, our share-based compensation committee approved to extend the expiration dates of all stock options granted in and after 2007 to eight years after the respective original grant dates of these options.
-As a result of such changes, our share-based compensation expense of such changes, our share-based compensation expense of 2010 reduced our diluted earnings per ADS by approximately US\$0.14.
+As a result of such changes, our share-based compensation dates of all stock options granted in 2009 reduced our diluted earnings per ADS by approximately US\$0.14.
 In February 2010, our compensation committee approved to extend the expiration dates of all stock options granted in and after 2007 to eight years after the respective original grant dates of these options.
+As a result of such changes, our share-based compensation expense does of all stock options granted in and after 2007 to eight years after the respective original grant dates of these options.
 As a result of such changes, our share-based compensation expense of 2010 reduced our diluted earnings per ADS by approximately US\$0.06.
 The application of ASC 718 will continue to have a significant impact on our net income.
-In addition, future changes to various assumptions used to determine the fair value of awards issued or the amount and type o
+In addition, future changes to various assumptions used to determine the fair value of awards issued or the amount and type of equity awards granted may also create uncertainty as to the am